 9. Stealing credits:

 You have worked on a project for days and nights and for weeks and have achieved success as well as it has created a lot of buzz at your workplace.
-If you time and again find your boss or a coworker steal the credit of the work that you have been doing with all your might and have been achieving great success in, then you are certainly facing bullying.
+If you time and again find your boss or a coworker steal the credit of the work that you have been doing with all your might and have been achieving great success in, then you are certainly facing harassment

 10. Constant undervaluing of your efforts:

 Again, if you have given your 100% to a project and used up all your capabilities to achieve significant outcomes and in the end, you receive the success you yearned for.
 But your boss still searches for minor errors or accuses you of not carrying out the tasks systematically, so then you are being bullied at work by the boss.